pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 .. code-block:: sql

-  -- create routing database
+  -- create pgrouting-workshop database
-  CREATE DATABASE "routing";
+  CREATE DATABASE "pgrouting-workshop";
-  \c routing
+  \c pgrouting-workshop

   CREATE EXTENSION postgis;
   CREATE EXTENSION pgrouting;

-See :ref:`previous chapter <installation_load_functions>` for more details.

 Run osm2pgrouting
 -------------------------------------------------------------------------------

 The next step is to run ``osm2pgrouting`` converter, which is a command line tool, so you need to open a terminal window.

-We take the default ``mapconfig.xml`` configuration file and the ``routing`` database we created before.
+We take the default ``mapconfig.xml`` configuration file and the ``pgrouting-workshop`` database we created before.
 Furthermore we take ``~/Desktop/pgrouting-workshop/data/sampledata.osm`` as raw data.
 This file contains only OSM data from Nottingham to speed up data processing time.

 The workshop data is available as compressed file, which needs to be extracted first either using file manager or with this command: